General Information

 I have no notable musical talent or experience.
 After my wife died I began to play guitar and sing (all covers initially) for emotional release.
 I recorded many, many cover albums to share with family and friends.
 There is something quite magically therapeutic about making someone else’s words/music your own, singing it out, and then listening to it come back you via a recording.
 Then, all of a sudden, I began to binge-write my own songs, recording 8 full albums, archived now for free at https://paulkameen.bandcamp.com/ This burst lasted for about three years, then stopped completely.
 I have no way to account for it aside from the sometimes strange effects of trauma on creative production.

-I include here one of my original-composition albums, a few of my current favorites among the many guitar-based cover albums I’ve recorded over the last 8 years, and the three albums I’ve recorded this year (2014) with me playing my new ukulele.
+I include here one of my original-composition albums, a few of my current favorites among the many guitar-based cover albums I’ve recorded over the last 8 years, and two albums I’ve recorded this year (2024) with me playing my new ukulele.

 During the pandemic I created a number of YouTube series, some combining photos I take on my walks with songs I cover as soundtracks, one with me reading my own poems, a few at a time, once a week over a six-month period, all to share with family and friends.
 Here is a link to that site: https://www.youtube.com/channel/UCGc0sDl44WnOI9hjIBTenJg